Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 1. Seat the collet and bit into a collet nut, then secure them to a tool holder using the set of wrenches provided.
 Ensure the face of the collet is flush with the tool holder.
 Repeat for the remaining bits.

-    > Do not tighten collet nut without a tool
+    > ⚠️ Do not tighten the collet nut without the wrenches!

     ![](/_images/_atc/_atc_assembly/_finalcheck/atc_assembly_finalcheck-fasten1.jpg){.aligncenter .size-medium}